ethankennerly/as2cs/README.md

  * Recognize if C# needs to be converted to ActionScript Dictionary, or if an Object suffices.
  * C# Hashtable literal with addresses to ActionScript.
  * Foreach statement.
+ * Key iteration over an array (also "for in" syntax in ActionScript).
  * For in hashtable without a block.
  * ActionScript only allows literal keyword, string, number default in signature.
  * Profile function hotspots in unit tests.